boschrexroth/ctrlx-automation-sdk/doc/samples-go/datalayer.client.ext/README.md

 ## Introduction

-The sample demonstrates how to uses the subcription and bulk from the ctrlX Data Layer.
+The sample demonstrates how to uses the subcription and bulk from the __ctrlX Data Layer__.

 ## Function Description

-The app connects to the ctrlX Data Layer using either port 8443 or 443.
+The app connects to the __ctrlX Data Layer__ using either port 8443 or 443.
 A subscription is used to get values by data change event in a deterministic publish interval.
 The single read is performed every 10 seconds in an endless loop.

-If the ctrlX Data Layer connection breaks the app will exit.
+If the __ctrlX Data Layer__ connection breaks the app will exit.
 After 10s it will be automatically restarted by snapd.

 ## Prerequisites